Rhett & Link: Film and television

 They appeared as guests on Lopez Tonight where they were interviewed, made a commercial for George's favorite doughnut place, and were back-up dancers for the remainder of the show after their interview.
 They have also appeared on Last Call with Carson Daly and Conan.
 Rhett and Link performed on season 7 of America's Got Talent as a novelty act, being eliminated in the first round.
 As of August 2018, the duo have also appeared five times on The Tonight Show Starring Jimmy Fallon.

 Rhett & Link also produced segments for Phil Vischer's "What's in the Bible".
 In that, they were a singing duo named "The Fabulous Bentley Brothers" performing teaching songs about different books, or topics, in the Bible.

-Rhett & Link appeared on the WWE Network original series Legends House, judging the WWE Legends' custom commercials.
+Rhett & Link appeared on the WWE Network original series Legends House, judging the WWE Legends' custom commercials, replacing Adam West.

 Rhett & Link appeared in the edutainment web series Wonder Quest, and guest starred in 2 episodes as Thomas Edison (McLaughlin) and William Hammer (Neal).
 Most recently, Rhett & Link created, wrote, produced, and starred in their show, Rhett and Link's Buddy System, which was released on YouTube Red (now known as YouTube Premium).
 Buddy System was featured in Variety as the most talked about digital show, beating out Netflix's Orange Is the New Black and Amazon's The Man in the High Castle.

 In January 2022, it was announced that Rhett & Link would star in a show on Food Network titled The Taste Buds.
 The show was renamed Inside Eats with Rhett & Link before its premiere on April 24.
-The show's first season ran for four episodes.
+The show ran for four episodes.

+In August 2024, Rhett and Link's Wonderhole premiered on the original Rhett and Link channel, a show independently financed and distributed by Mythical Entertainment.
+While still being released on YouTube, the show acted as a departure from their traditional content, opting for a more experimental and ambitious tone.